 Advantages of Side Mount underwater

 Each tank is equipped with a first and second stage and an SPG and offers similar gas management options as a twinset.
 The valves and first stages are within sight and easily accessible on the Side rather than in the diver’s back which is a great advantage.
-This great benefit has convinced many SM divers, including myself, that side mount can be safer in case of a free-flow, a runaway inflator (wing or drysuit), or any other O-ring bursting issues.
+This great benefit has convinced many SM divers, including myself, that side mount can be safer in case of free-flow, runaway inflator (wing or drysuit), or any other O-ring bursting issues.
 It makes valves shutdowns easier and faster!
 It also makes feathering (opening and closing the valve to control the gas flow) a realistic option in an emergency.

 The Side mount diver, the photographer, in particular, can also appreciate the increased head mobility, with the possibility to look in any direction without being bothered by the manifold and enjoy a more relaxed position of the neck.

-Advantages for the travelling diver
+Advantages for the traveling diver

 One of the primary interests of moving cylinders from the back to the Side was to pass through low ceilings and flat bedding planes.
 If cave divers have found it very convenient over time, wreck divers naturally feel that side mount offers real advantages inside a wreck.
 Most wrecks offer challenges because of the possibility of entanglement with overhead objects and cables.
 But of course, if being a side mount diver offers a nice option, it does not replace wreck diving training.
-Like for any advanced diving, we strongly recommend you to seek proper training and learn proper techniques.
+Like any advanced diving, we strongly recommend you to seek proper training and learn proper techniques.

 Is Side Mount the one and only configuration for tech diving?